dburkhardt/viash_web/content/docs/reference_config/platform-nextflow.md

 ---
 title: "Nextflow Platform"
-description: "Run a viash component as a Nextflow module."
+description: "Run a Viash component as a Nextflow module."
-lead: "Run a viash component as a Nextflow module."
+lead: "Run a Viash component as a Nextflow module."
 date: 2021-05-28T14:00:00+00:00
-lastmod: "2021-06-09T07:19:11+00:00"
+lastmod: "2021-06-22T08:47:15+00:00"
 draft: false
 images: []
 menu: